 Answering Islamic Skeptics presents a scriptural argument for the acceptance of evolution in the context of Islam.

-Naturalis Historia, a blog by biologist and Presbyterian Joel Duff, which explores many of the more specific claims of Creationism and how they compare to scientific data.
+Naturalis Historia, a blog by biologist and Presbyterian Joel Duff, explores many of the more specific claims of Creationism and how they relate to scientific data.